Shaheer-Jilanee/Carnival-VR/README.md

 # Carnival-VR
-This is a Carnival Games Suite made using Unity3d Engine and it uses the Oculus Rift to control the most basic functions.
+A Carnival Games Suite using Unity to simulate real-world physics and reticle targeting via Oculus Rift.